lynkfox/The-Bridge-Keeper/README.md

 ## Future Plans for next branch

-* Modal popups instead of alerts.
+* Modal popups instead of alerts. (bootstrap?)
 * In page interaction.
 * Better handling of answers
 * move to its own file, call script in page.

-# First Branch:
+~~# First Branch:~~

-Simple branch for readme Edits (the above title and below).
-Experimentation with GitHub features.
+~~Simple branch for readme Edits (the above title and below).
+Experimentation with GitHub features.~~

+This branch has been merged.

+## Second Branch: v0.2: CSS version

+* This version of Bridge Keeper will move the entire interaction out of alerts and into the page, using CSS elements.
+* Additionaly, several repeative coding actions will be moved into functions to clean up the code.
+* Preperation will begin for moving this to its own js file, as well as working to impliment necessary libraries for other functions.